greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/localization.html.md

 => CREATE DATABASE korean WITH ENCODING 'EUC_KR';
 ```

-**Important:** Although you can specify any encoding you want for a database, it is unwise to choose an encoding that is not what is expected by the locale you have selected.
+> **Important** Although you can specify any encoding you want for a database, it is unwise to choose an encoding that is not what is expected by the locale you have selected.
 The `LC_COLLATE` and `LC_CTYPE` settings imply a particular encoding, and locale-dependent operations \(such as sorting\) are likely to misinterpret data that is in an incompatible encoding.

 Since these locale settings are frozen by gpinitsystem, the apparent flexibility to use different encodings in different databases is more theoretical than real.